 The GFS quarterly publication has historically published data for individual state and local jurisdictions with a one quarter lag before publishing.
 The ABS has worked closely with data providers to improve the quality of initial GFS estimates and will begin publishing current quarter data for individual state and local jurisdictions beginning with the September quarter 2018 publication.
 This initiative will support the timely analysis of GFS data for fiscal and macroeconomic purposes at the jurisdiction level.

 TRANSACTIONS RELATED TO VISA APPLICATION CHARGES

 In December 2015, the Commonwealth Government released the 2015-16 Mid-Year Economic and Fiscal Outlook (MYEFO) which included a reclassification of visa application charges (VAC).
 In MYEFO these charges are now treated as taxation revenue rather than sales of goods and services.
 This reclassification has been applied to the Government Finance Statistics (GFS), with no impact on total GFS revenue or the GFS net operating balance.
 The National Accounts statistics will maintain coherence with previously published data and classify this transaction as sales of goods and services.
-These treatments will remain in place until a review of the treatment of VAC and similar government charges in macroeconomic statistics has been completed.
-This review is expected to be finalised by the end of 2016.
+These treatments will remain in place until a review of the treatment of VAC across macroeconomic statistics has been completed.

 The release of GFS quarterly data is usually coordinated to be the day before the respective issue of Australian National Accounts: National Income, Expenditure and Product (cat. no. 5206.0).
 The scheduled release dates for the next two issues are: